camunda/blog.camunda.org/content/post/2019/01/camunda-optimize-24-alpha1-released.md

 # DMN Improvements

 With Optimize 2.3.0 we added the first DMN Report and since then Optimize imports historic decision instances from the Camunda BPM Runtime Platform.
+Within this release we added a couple of improvements to lay the ground for more exciting features in this area.

 ## DMN Import Plugin Point

 The historic decision instances that are being imported can include input and output variables which contain sensitive, irrelevant or incomplete information.
 To allow customization of these inputs and outputs we added a new Plugin Point to Camunda Optimize that works in a similar fashion to the existing Variable Import Plugin Point for BPMN process variables.
 Implementing such plugins allows you to enrich inputs and outputs with some external values (resolving external variable references), filter out or anonymize information that you don't want to have in Optimize for any reasons, and much more.

 Read more about that feature in the [Optimize documentation](https://docs.camunda.org/optimize/latest/technical-guide/plugins/decision-import/), also you can have a look at our [example repository](https://github.com/camunda/camunda-optimize-examples/tree/master/decision-import-plugin) to find the example use cases and plugin implementations.

 ## DMN Import can be disabled